 ‘Welcome to Madam Antoinette’s.’
 Gabby grinned.
 ‘It’s got the best desserts in all of Paris and most of France.
 We’ve checked.’

-A small, stout man wearing the a chocolate-stained chef’s coat glanced up at them as they entered.
-A hint of glaze crept into his eyes.
+A small, stout man wearing a chocolate-stained chef’s coat glanced up at them as they entered, a hint of glaze creeping into his eyes.
 ‘Mademoiselles Delacour.
 Bienvenue.
 Your usual table is free.’

 Gabby beamed and darted to a table at the back.